Jonathan Tennenbaum

-Jonathan "Jonny" Tennenbaum (יונתן "ג'וני" טננבאום; born 1 September 1979) is an Argentine-Israeli professional association football player currently contracted to Hapoel F.C.
-Sandala Gilboa.
+Jonathan "Jonny" Tennenbaum (יונתן "ג'וני" טננבאום; born 1 September 1979) is an Argentine-Israeli former association football player.

 Playing career

 Tennenbaum arrived in Israel as part of the Argentine football team for the Maccabiah Games.
 Afterward one season with Hakoah Ramat Gan, he signed with Hapoel Ashkelon and played alongside fellow Argentine, Carlos Chacana.

 After a successful time with Ashkelon, Tennenbaum made a stop with Maccabi Kiryat Ata before landing with Hapoel Ra'anana.
 The Argentine became a fixture in the Ra'anana line-up.
 In his last season with the club, Tennenbaum scored the crucial goal that promoted them to the Israeli Premier League and was named player of the week.
 Tennenbaum left Ra'anana after the season for Hapoel Acre.